RLFANS.COM - Rugby League Memorabilia/Programme Fair

-On Saturday January 20th there will be a Rugby League Memorabilia/Programme Fair in the Trevor Foster Lounge at Odsal starting after 10 a.m.
-Admission is free to what is always a very sociable affair.
+On January 20th January starting around 10 a.m. there will be a Rugby League Memorabilia/Programme Fair in the Trevor Foster Lounge at Odsal.
+All RL fans are invited to attend what is always a very sociable affair.
+Admission is free

 [b]Visit //www.geofflee.net for details of my novels 'One Winter', 'One Spring', 'One Summer' 'One Autumn' and 'Two Seasons'.
 All five feature Rugby League against a humourous Lancashire/Yorkshire background and are inspired by the old saying about work: "They could write a book about this place.
 It would be a best seller."[/b]